Over the years, many of us at Morehouse have been asked what value one should use for Load Cell Reliability when a system is new.

 If you enjoyed this content, check out our LinkedIn and YouTube channel for more helpful posts and videos.

 Why a 4 to 1 TUR is Not Enough: The Importance of Analyzing the Probability of False Accept Risk: Several organizations and publications reference or insist on maintaining a 4 to 1 TUR (Test Uncertainty Ratio) without understanding the level of risk that they may be subjecting themselves to.
-The general thought is if the lab performing the calibrations has standards at least four times better than what they are calibrating, everything is good.
+The general thought is that if the lab performing the calibrations has standards at least four times better than what they are calibrating, everything will be good.
 This paper discusses TUR, PFA Risk, and why the location of the measurement matters.
-We will discuss two managed risk guard banding methods (5 & 6) found in the ANSI/NCSL Z540.3 Handbook.
-We will show that a 4 to 1 TUR is not enough and can result in a 50 % risk.
+We will discuss two managed risk guard banding methods (5 & 6) in the ANSI/NCSL Z540.3 Handbook.
+We will show that a 4 to 1 TUR is insufficient and can result in a 50 % risk.
 Check out our blog post on TUR here.

 If you enjoyed this content, check out our LinkedIn and YouTube channel for more helpful posts and videos.